nrfconnect/sdk-nrf/samples/openthread/coap_client/README.rst

 ====================================

 This optional extension can demonstrate the OpenThread stack and :ref:`nrfxlib:softdevice_controller` working concurrently.
-It uses the :ref:`nus_service_readme` library to control the LED states over Bluetooth LE in a Thread network.
+It uses the :ref:`nus_service_readme` library to control the LED states over Bluetooth® LE in a Thread network.
 For more information about the multiprotocol feature, see :ref:`ug_multiprotocol_support`.

 FEM support